-At West Hill we offer a broad, creative and diverse curriculum which drives curiosity for knowledge and which reflects the society we live in.
-Everything we do at West Hill Primary is based on our three pillars: Creativity and Curiosity, Nurture and Inclusivity, Attainment and Progress.
+At West Hill we offer a broad, creative and diverse curriculum which drives curiosity for knowledge, and which reflects the society we live in.

 Pupil well-being is at the forefront of our ethos.
-Our school motto: ‘Ready to learn, inspired to achieve, prepared for life’ encapsulates this.
+Our school motto: ‘Ready to learn, inspired to succeed, prepared for life’ encapsulates this.

-These principles are evident in our teaching of the curriculum and are at the heart of our curriculum.
-Our weekly PSHE and Values Assemblies recognise that development of a child’s personal and social qualities are equally important to ensure that pupils leave our school with the skills of empathy, compassion, resilience, honesty and respect.
+Our weekly assemblies recognise that development of a child’s personal and social qualities are equally important to ensure that pupils leave our school with the skills of empathy, compassion, resilience, honesty and respect.

 The early skills of reading and writing are the vital building blocks for all learning.
 At West Hill we follow the Read Write Inc phonics approach in Early Years and Foundation stage and Key Stage 1.

-We recognise that pupils at West Hill primary school need rich and varied language development opportunities.
+We recognise that pupils at West Hill need a variety of language development opportunities.
 It is vital to develop their vocabulary to ensure that they make good progress in their writing skills.
-We use the Talk 4 Writing programme to expand pupil’s vocabulary and support the writing process.

 Our approach to a language rich curriculum is also central to our Mathematics curriculum.
 We follow the White Rose Maths Mastery curriculum from Nursery through to Year 6.
 This ensures that all of our pupils develop a deep understanding of number and mathematical concepts and work towards true ‘mastery’ of number.